-The Advanced Placement course in United States' history is a course that will provide students in their junior year with the analytic skills and facts necessary to deal critically with problems and materials in United

-States' history.
-Students will be prepared for intermediate and advanced college courses by the demands of the advanced placement course, which are equivalent to those of full-year introductory college courses.
+The Advanced Placement United States' history course provides students in their junior year with the analytic skills and facts necessary to deal critically with problems and materials in United States' history.
+Students will be prepared for intermediate and advanced college courses by the demands of the course, which is the equivalent of full-year introductory college course.
 Students will learn to assess historical materials--their relevance to a given interpretive problem, their reliability and their importance--and to weigh the evidence and interpretations presented in historical scholarship.
-All students will participate in an action civics project designed to offer practice and build skills in citizenship.
+Test taking and writing skills will be addressed throughout the course to prepare them for the Advanced Placement US History Exam in May.
+Students are required to complete a summer reading assignment prior to the first class of the school year.
+All students will participate in a civics project designed to offer practice and build skills in citizenship and encourage students to become active participants in their community.

-UNITED STATES HISTORY II - CP 📟
+UNITED STATES HISTORY II - CP

 In United States History II, students investigate and analyze the dynamic history of the United States from the 1920s to modern day.
 Students will utilize a variety of resources including primary and secondary sources, images, videos, maps, and data to critically consider events of the past.
-Students will continue to develop the skills to respond to enduring questions and challenges in the "American Experiment".
+Students will continue to develop the skills to respond to enduring questions and challenges in our ever changing Nation.
 This course requires critical thinking, analytical reading and writing.
-All students will participate in an action civics project designed to offer practice and build skills in citizenship.
+All students will participate in a civics project designed to offer practice and build skills in citizenship and encourage students to become active participants in their community.
 Students must have successfully completed US History I.